VitalikCholan/login-form/README.md

 - CSS: Styling language utilized for visual presentation and layout.
 - JavaScript: Programming language employed for form validation and interactivity.
 - Font Awesome: Icon library utilized for decorative icons within the form.
+- Netlify: Platform used for deploying and hosting the project with continuous deployment from GitHub.
+- Playwright: Testing framework used for cross-browser testing and automation.

+## Testing:

+The project uses Playwright (@playwright/test) for automated browser testing.
+This ensures the login form works correctly across different browsers including:
+- Chromium
+- Firefox
+- WebKit (Safari)

+Tests verify form validation, user interactions, and responsive design functionality.

+## Deployment:

+This project is deployed on Netlify with automatic deployments from the main branch.
+You can view the live project here: [Custom Login Form](https://login-form-with-pretty-girl.netlify.app/)

 ## Contribution Guidelines: